Shul Security: How to Stop an Attack before it Happens

 All areas should be well illuminated, avoiding large, shadowy sections.
 Trim shrubs or other obstacles to keep a clear line of sight around the property.
 The front entrance to the shul should be in clear view of the street.

-Guard booths offer excellent surveillance opportunities.
-They can be positioned close to the building, serving as a checkpoint.
-Or, on a large campus, a booth can be farther away to survey a greater area.
+Guard booths or security shacks offer excellent surveillance opportunities.
+These security shacks can be positioned close to the building, serving as a checkpoint.
+Or, on a large campus, a booth or security shack can be farther away to survey a greater area.
 Booths can also be equipped with electric lights, brightening the edges of the property.

 This is often a tough one to implement in a busy shul, but it’s crucial to security that the shul control who goes where on its property.